 The Company's Compensation/Nominations and Corporate Governance Committee has adopted written policies and procedures concerning the review, approval or ratification of all transactions required to be disclosed under the SEC's Regulation S-K, Rule 404.
+These policies and procedures cover all related party transactions required to be disclosed under the SEC's negulation S-K, Rule 404.
 These policies and procedures cover all related party transactions required to be disclosed under the SEC's rules as well as all material conflict of interest transactions as defined by relevant state law and the rules and regulations of NASDAQ that are applicable to the Company, and require that all such transactions be identified by management and disclosed to the Committee for review.
 If required and appropriate under the circumstances, the Committee will consider such transactions for approval or ratification.
 Full disclosure of the material terms of any such transaction must be made to the Committee, including: